What is Screen Printing & How Does Screen Printing Work?

 Screen printing means when a printer uses ink, mesh screen, and squeegee to print the stenciled design over a flat surface.
 First, the printer is used to stencil to design on a fine mesh screen, after it is used to push or transfer the ink through it to get the desired results.
 This is the final stage, where the design is placed over the shirt surface.

-This printing method is also known as silkscreened printing method or serigraphy.
+This screen printing method is often known by names silkscreened printing method or serigraphy method.
 There are different names that refer to the same primary method of printing i.e., screen printing.

 What is Screen Printing on Shirts, and Why Should You Use It?